Team-Compliance/NewPillCrusher/README.md

     - I can see forever! = Opens all the red rooms adjacent to the room you're currently in --done
     - Pheromones =
     - Amnesia =
     - Lemon Party = Yellow creep spawns under every enemy.
-Damages enemies and the player
+Damages enemies and the player --done
     - R U a wizard? =
     - Percs! = Enemies take half damage --done
     - Addicted! = Enemies get double damage --done